 Answer: I don't recall.

 [GNR investigators in the Americas are concerned Noreen Renier is in a wobble zone of practicing medicine without a license.
 She has previously testified that she has no degree and in one court trial held in Knoxville, Tennessee she could not, or did not wish to recall the name of her high school.
-However, in another court case she stated she "graduated from the islands, Grand Cayman High School."
+Yet, in another court case she stated she "graduated from the islands, Grand Cayman High School."
 As she was born in Turner's Falls, (Northern Massachusetts near the Connecticut River), is working with autistic children really one "of my greatest gifts" or another apparent publicity stunt?

 Noreen Renier has never cited directly or from an attorney corrections to this GNR finding.
 She has provided no detailed support evidence or made any corrective public response.